HewlettPackard/Rancher-on-SimpliVity/README.md

 # Quick Startup

-Install Ansible on your Workstation

-- tested with Fedora 31 and Ansible 2.9.5
+Install Ansible on your Workstation: tested with Fedora 31 and Ansible 2.9.5

 1. clone the repo